hash6iron/powadcr/README.md

 -----
 **Classic machines.
 ZX Spectrum.**

-For this machine series, ZX Spectrum 16K, 48K, +, +2, +3 take into account that powadcr recorder uses a range between 0 to 3.3v then is needed to atenuate the audio output from ZX Spectrum classic version.
+For this machine series, ZX Spectrum 16K, 48K, +, +2, +3 take into account that powadcr recorder uses a range between 0 to 3.3v then is needed to atenuate the audio output from ZX Spectrum classi[...]
 Then:
 - You can use a tipical R circuit or audio amplifier (that permit adjust volumen signal from zero)
 - The goal is test several volumen settings in the input signal until powadcr begins to recognize wave, but from zero.